Last month, we posted a blog about things to do when visiting your elderly loved one this holiday.

 If you live out of town, find out who is on their mobile phone as ICE (in case of emergency).

 Update this list at least once a year.

 2- Online Account Access

-Discuss where to find their user ids and passwords for online financial and healthcare accounts in case of an emergency.
-Review with them the importance of changing passwords.
+Request to be added to their online financial and healthcare accounts in case of an emergency.

 5- Power of Attorney